alex1-11/cs50-final-project-2022/readme.md

 - Dropdown menu for edit options;
 - Modal for warning confirmation on Emtying trash bin with deleted tasks;
 - Offcanvas for making responsive view-picker (sidebar) on narrow screens.
+There is also custom `/static/script.js` file.
+All the data provided by user into input forms at fontend gets fetched via this JS with POST requests to backend.
-There is also custom `/static/script.js` file, which contains JS code with list of actions possible to apply to a task and functions for placing and refreshing all the event listers on tasks, views, options and buttons.
-It has helper functions for this purpose:
+The script also defines the list of actions possible to apply to a task and functions for placing and refreshing all the event listers on tasks, views, options and buttons.
+It has helper functions for this last purposes:
 - `taskSetTriggers` which serves for setting triggers on all the buttons being used by app on each `task.html` template via looping through list of possible actions (`const actions`).
 All the actions on a task are distinguished from each other during the loop to 3 types of events:
     1) submition of forms with input data (if action's title includes 'form', then such form will contain text or date as extra data):
        - 'task_title_edit_form';